dallastaylor/ExtendedUmbracoAppender/README.md

 # ExtendedUmbracoAppender
-Log4Net Appender that adds additional parameters to used in the log4net config file pattern.
+Log4Net Appender that adds additional parameters to be used in the log4net config file pattern.